pheelwell/Gaia/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Regions/Ergon.md

 status: sprout
 title: Ergon
 date created: Wednesday, October 18th 2023, 10:19:51 pm
-date modified: Thursday, December 14th 2023, 1:41:27 pm
+date modified: Thursday, June 27th 2024, 1:31:39 am
 ---

 > [!quote] "The people of Ergon are like cacti in the desert - resilient, adaptable, and able to make use of every resource at their disposal." - A proud Ergonian citizen

 ## Overview

-Ergon, the City of [[Zarinesh's Hand]], stands as a beacon of life and prosperity amidst the harsh [[🌐Skoria/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Irasnian Wastes]].
-Built within the enigmatic crevices of [[Zarinesh's Hand]], this thriving metropolis offers refuge to weary travelers and merchants alike.
+Ergon, the City of [[Zarineshs Hand]], stands as a beacon of life and prosperity amidst the harsh [[🌐Skoria/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Irasnian Wastes]].
+Built within the enigmatic crevices of [[Zarineshs Hand]], this thriving metropolis offers refuge to weary travelers and merchants alike.
 Named after the ancient deity [[Zarinesh]], who is believed to have created the land it inhabits, Ergon's unique location has shaped its culture and way of life, attracting adventurers from all corners of the world.

 ## Notable Locations